vipally/localpackage/README.md

 	Think about that not every go-project is wrote for open-souce(aim to share with others).
 	Thousands of private go-projects(eg:gameservers) focus their own particular logic-flow only and never shared private-packages.
 	We just called these projects "independent-projects".Because they have hundreds-of private-packages but no one is wrote for share.

+	That is to say, they never care "where I am", but "what I need".

 	Unfortunately, these kind of projects is always "huge".Maybe millions-of lines or thousands-of private-packages reference inside?

-	In this case, change project name or source control server become heavy work, because the working path changes and thousands-of private-packages reference have to be update.
+	In this case, change project name or source control server become heavy work, because the working path changes and thousands-of private-packages reference code have to be update.

 	But if local-packages are referenced by "#/modules/module1" style, everything is change the name of project root only then.

 	How do you think about the difference between such styles of referencing local-packages then?
 	"#/modules/module1"
 	"<GoRoot>/server/user/project/modules/module1"

+[REFERENCE][examples]

 ## 1. Without local package reference
 	"<ProjectRoot>/withoutlocal" is a main package without any local package reference